ari1337an/tensorify/src/PROJECT_STRUCTURE.md

   - `textarea.tsx` - Multi-line text input component.
   - `tooltip.tsx` - Tooltip component for displaying additional information.

+### Server Actions and Flows

+- `src/server/actions/` - Server actions for data manipulation.
+  - `onboarding-actions.ts` - Server actions for handling onboarding data submission to the external API.
+- `src/server/flows/` - Server-side flows for complex operations.
+  - `onboarding/` - Flows related to user onboarding.
+    - `setup-account.ts` - Creates a complete account setup with organizational structure in a single transaction, including organization, team, project, and workflow creation with proper access controls.
+Extracts organization slug from the provided organization URL.
+    - `check-onboarded.ts` - Checks if a user is onboarded by verifying they have an organization.
+Handles redirection to onboarding page if not onboarded, or to the correct organization subdomain if already onboarded but accessing via wrong URL.
+Supports both production (`{slug}.app.tensorify.io`) and development (`{slug}.localhost:PORT`) environments.

+### Database

+- `src/server/database/` - Database connection and configuration files.
+  - `db.ts` - Database client setup and connection configuration.

 ### Utility Functions

 - `src/app/_utils/` - Utility functions and helpers for the application.